keithbuhler/keithbuhler.github.io/slideshows/logic2025.md

 </section><section data-markdown>

-### Ambiguity and speciality vocab
+### Buhler's sidenote on speciality vocab

-* Buhler's sidenote: The clarity of tier 3 words is a likely cause of technical jargon and specialized vocab that people develop and use --  doctors, philosophers, bankers, weight lifters, etc.
+* The *clarity* of tier 3 words is a likely cause of technical jargon and specialized vocab that people develop and use --  doctors, philosophers, bankers, weight lifters, etc.

 > Give me 50 CCs on her IV, stat!